 The enginerd in me can’t help but apply the law of physics to the situation.
 You’re not going to blast off the starting line from zero to sixteen-hundred words instantaneously.
 The energy of dreaming doesn’t directly translate to forward momentum; like a racecar (or a starship) it’s got to accelerate.
 So if you want to reach a steady writing pace of 1,600 words a day (and preferably more, just in case turkeys and shopping get in your way), go ahead and let off the brake.
 Today.

 Can you feel it?
 The momentum starting to build.
 Today 100 words, then 300, 750, 1,200… You’ll be at the desired pace before you know it, but it’ll take a few days to get there — to remind the fingers how to type that much, to allow the brain to focus its energy on creating words on a page.
-Acceleration will decrease the closer you get to your target velocity, so . . . → Read More: NaNoWriMo starts in 1 week!
+Acceleration will decrease the closer you get to your . . . → Read More: NaNoWriMo starts in 1 week!

 …and thankfully we’re all living in it.
 If you watch TCW on Cartoon Network, you might recognize the name Ashley Eckstein as the voice of Ahsoka Tano.
 If you’re a fangirl – or a guy who likes a fangirl – and you’re not quite familiar with the name, then here’s why you should be her biggest fan.

 In the beginning I didn’t want to like Snips – as Ahsoka was quickly dubbed by Anakin.
 As I’ve previously described, I was initially quite skeptical of her sudden appearance in the Star Wars canon.
 Somehow, though, this spunky, back-talking, Jedi-in-training has managed to win over many fans, including me, and I think her success is emblematic of what TCW has done for the fans – both old and new.